At a glance

-Campylobacteriosis is an infection caused by the Campylobacter jejuni bacterium.
-It is associated with enteritis (inflammation of the small intestine), which results in diarrhea.
-Kittens, particularly those under six months of age are most susceptible to infection due to their immature immune systems.
-The disease is zoonotic which means it can be passed from cat to human.
-It is one of the leading causes of diarrhea in people.
-Cats only represent a small proportion of reservoirs of infection to people, undercooked meat is the most common mode of infection in humans.
+Campylobacteriosis is an infection caused by the Campylobacter jejuni bacterium, which causes inflammation of the small intestine (enteritis) and diarrhea.
+Kittens, particularly those under six months of age, are most susceptible to infection due to their immature immune systems.
+The disease is zoonotic, which means it can be passed from cat to human and is one of the leading causes of diarrhea in people.
+Cats only represent a small proportion of reservoirs of infection to people; undercooked meat is the most common mode of infection in humans.
 Young children being the most vulnerable to infection.